Havre, Montana: Television

 Satellite television providers are available to the entire area, and cable service comes from Charter Cable.

 Newspapers

-The Havre Daily News is regionally available.
-Its circulation is 3,500 papers daily, published Monday through Friday.
+The Havre Weekly Chronicle is regionally available.
+Its circulation is 3,500 papers published weekly.
 It has a full online edition by subscription, as well as some free content online.
 The larger Great Falls Tribune is also available in most areas.
-The Havre Herald was a free online site for local news (closed mid-2020).
+The Havre Herald was a free online site for local news that ran from 2018 to mid-2020.

 Education

 The city is served by Havre Public Schools, which operates Havre High School, S.U.N.S.
 Alternative High School, Havre Middle School, and three elementary schools.

 Higher education is provided at the Montana State University-Northern campus.

 Havre has a public library, the Havre-Hill County Library.

-The city hosts one private school within city limits, Saint Judes Thaddeus School; it is affiliated with the Catholic Church.
+The city hosts one private school within city limits, Saint Judes Thaddeus School; it is affiliated with the Roman Catholic Diocese of Great Falls–Billings.